Skip to main content

 Litigation (optional)

-Move forward with filing a lawsuit if settlement could not be reached.
+File a lawsuit if settlement could not be reached.

 Settlement

-Legal staff finalizes settlement.
+Legal staff finalize settlement.

 Case Closed